mmcc007/fledge/docs/store/google.md

 1. When all necessary information is provided, click on `Save Draft`.

-1. Complete Content Rating
+1. Complete Content Rating (requires an .apk)

 1. Complete Pricing and Distribution

-### Upload first apk

-Upload the first apk manually (this is required so `App Store Connect` knows the App ID)
+### Enable automatic uploads
+Google Play Console requires uploading the app for the first time manually.
+(AFAIK this is required so `Google Play Console` knows the App ID).
+We will use the beta track to do the upload and then delete it when done.
+Fledge will be able to do uploads automatically after this.

 1. Goto `App Releases` and open a beta track.
-Click on `Manage` and `Edit Release`
+Click on `Manage` and `Create Release`

 1. Click on `Continue` to allow Google to manage app signing key

-1. Click on `Browse Files` to upload the current apk (built with `flutter build apk`) from `build/app/outputs/apk/release/app-release.apk`.
+1. Click on `Browse Files` to upload either
+a) the current apk (built with `flutter build apk`) from `build/app/outputs/apk/release/app-release.apk`.
+or
+b) the current aab (built with `flutter build bundle`) from `build/app/outputs/bundle/release/app-release.aab`.

-1. Discard the beta track using the `Discard` button
+1. Discard the pending beta track release using the `Discard` button
+(since fledge uses the alpha track by default)

 ---